Carl Jorgensen (American football)

-Carl Anker Overgaard Jorgensen (February 5, 1911 - July 2, 1984) was a Danish-born American professional football tackle who played two seasons in the National Football League (NFL) for the Green Bay Packers and Philadelphia Eagles.
+Carl Anker Overgaard Jorgensen (February 5, 1911 - July 2, 1984) was an American professional football player who was a tackle for two seasons in the National Football League (NFL) for the Green Bay Packers and Philadelphia Eagles.
 He played college football for the Saint Mary's Gaels.
 He later served as a coach for high school and college teams.

 Early life

 Jorgensen was born on February 5, 1911, in Denmark, and moved to the U.S. at age four.
 He had a brother, Wagner, who also became a football player.
 He attended San Mateo High School in California where he played football as a tackle, helping the school win the state championship in 1926.
 After high school, he enrolled at Saint Mary's College of California in 1930, where he was a member of the freshman football team.
 He then made the varsity team in 1931.

 In 1932, Jorgensen was used at Saint Mary's as a placekicker in addition to tackle.
 He was reported to have helped the team win several games with his "educated toe" and finished the year having converted 15 of 17 extra point attempts.
 Saint Mary's finished the 1932 season with a record of 6–2–1.
 The following season, he helped Saint Mary's to a record of 6–3–1 and was named both first-team All-Pacific Coast by United Press and first-team All-American by the New York Sun.
 He was described by The Post-Crescent at the time as "one of the outstanding men in the country, aggressive, particularly able in helping clean out the secondary, and fast under punts.
 He graduated from Saint Mary's in 1934.